MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-register-aad.md

     The **Add a client application** page appears.

-1. Enter the appropriate Microsoft 365 client ID for the Teams Client for the applications that you want to authorize for your app’s web application.
+1. Enter the appropriate Microsoft 365 client ID for the applications that you want to authorize for your app’s web application.

     :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/add-client-app.png" alt-text="Add a client application":::